YIC Internship Program

-The YIC Paid Internship Program offers on-campus and off-campus training for various jobs within the music/recording/entertainment industry, such as event production, marketing/advertising/event promotion, sound, lighting, retail, concessions, security, and talent management; to name a few.
+The YIC Paid Internship Program places consumers in jobs of the consumer’s interest within the music/recording/entertainment industry, such as event production, marketing/advertising/event promotion, sound, lighting, retail, concessions, security, and talent management; to name a few.
 Click here for more information about funding.

 YIC helps consumers learn job skills through the modeling of appropriate work behavior, the modeling of appropriate social interactions, and through the encouragement of consumers to develop working relationships by learning how to effectively communicate with co-workers in order to foster greater independence.

 Completed during the YIC Paid Internship Program, the consumer’s occupational skills and work behaviors are assessed through a situational assessment, including capacities and competencies to perform essential job duties of specific competitive employment positions.

 The situational assessment offers consumers the opportunity to perform job tasks in real work environments under real work conditions.
 Participation in a variety of situational assessment situations across work settings provides insight for the consumer into his/her employment preferences, as well as skills and abilities.